KadeTheExploiter/Krypton/README.md

 ### Lead Developer

 #### @xyzkade
-  - Leader of the project, wrote the entire code
+  - Leader of the project, wrote the entire code.

 ### Contributions:
+  - DoubleRainbowXT (fixed readme and made it go vroom)

 #### @blukez
   - Genesis-Alike Flinging mechanism.